 Use the deactivate config command to gracefully terminate replication for an active configuration.
-This command stops all Capture activity for the configuration, posts all data currently in the queues, removes the associated SharePlex processes and queues, and drops replication slots (physical/logical).
+This command stops all Capture activity for the configuration, posts all data currently in the queues, and removes the associated SharePlex processes and queues.

 The deactivate config command does not remove a configuration from the system, but only stops replication of its objects until you activate it again.
 When you deactivate a configuration, it can cause the target data to go out of synchronization if users continue making changes to the configured source objects.
 Deactivating one configuration on a system does not deactivate other active configurations on the same system.